2003 Yale Bulldogs football team

 The 2003 Yale Bulldogs football team represented Yale University in the 2003 NCAA Division I-AA football season.
 The Bulldogs were led by seventh-year head coach Jack Siedlecki, played their home games at the Yale Bowl and finished in a four-way tie for second in the Ivy League with a 4–3 record, 6–4 overall.

 Schedule

+NFL draft

+The following Bulldog was selected in the National Football League draft following the season.